Aims of the Courses

 While both courses have the same aims, the experience of each course is different.
 The Harvard Course in Reading and Study Strategies offers structure, classroom interaction, and individual support.
 Strategic Reader offers flexibility, convenience, and extensive practice.

 Both courses are open to anyone interested in reading more efficiently and effectively regardless of whether they have a Harvard affiliation.

 For more information, including dates of the on-campus course and details about registration and fees for each course, click on the tabs below.
-For information about a limited-time offer of free access to Strategic Reader during the spring semester of 2019, click here.
+For information about a limited-time offer of free access to Strategic Reader during the summer of 2019, click here.